Tech-at-DU/d3-tutorial/10-Scatterplot-color-scales/readme.md

 - `d3.interpolateRainbow`
 - `d3.interpolateCubehelixDefault`

 **Challenge:** Experiment with the color scales.
-Choose your favorite color scale and use that!
+Choose a color scale, or make your own, that best reflects the data presented.

 ## Check Your Understanding